curlyapollo/notepad--/README.md

 • Closing the application

-### 11. When restarting the application, save the selected settings, as well as open files that were opened in application (if they still exist).
+### 11. To save the selected settings, as well as open files that were opened in application (if they still exist) when restarting it.
-### 12. Journal (save several versions of a file in a hidden folder) to be able to rollback to a previous version.
+### 12. To rollback to a previous version using a Journal (it saves several versions of a file in a hidden folder).
 The saving interval is set in the settings menu.
-### 13. Undo and redo previous actions using the Ctrl+Z and Ctrl+Shift+Z keys, respectively.
+### 13. To undo and redo previous actions using the Ctrl+Z and Ctrl+Shift+Z keys, respectively.